 Many people who abuse these painkillers become dependent on them.
 Some individuals who experience dependence, abuse, or misuse move on to abusing illegal narcotics, such as heroin.
 Dependence can occur in anyone taking opiates, even in individuals prescribed an appropriate dose by a doctor and who are taking the medication as directed.

 If you stop using opiates after becoming dependent, you’ll likely experience extremely uncomfortable symptoms of withdrawal.
-In fact, many people continue abusing drugs in order to avoid the difficult symptoms that come with detoxification.
+In fact, many people continue abusing drugs to avoid the difficult symptoms that come with detoxification.

-Though opiate withdrawal is not normally life threatening, the process can lead to difficult symptoms.
+Though opiate withdrawal is not normally life threatening, the process can lead to symptoms that are difficult to manage.
 Some effects of withdrawal can even cause serious health complications.
 The severity of your withdrawal symptoms may also depend on your level of dependence.

 Going through withdrawal is challenging.
 But breaking your dependence is a vital first step in living a healthier life.

 If you use opiates for an extended period of time, your body becomes desensitized to the drug.
-You’ll need more of it to feel its effects.
+This means you’ll need more of it to feel its effects.

 Extended use of opiates changes the structure of nerve cells in your brain.
 These cells will begin to need the drug just to function properly.
-But when you stop using opiates abruptly, your body will react, leading to symptoms of withdrawal.
+When you stop using opiates abruptly, your body will react, leading to symptoms of withdrawal.

 Opiate withdrawal occurs in two phases.
-The first includes a number of symptoms, such as:
+The first phase includes a number of symptoms, such as: